radiantearth/demo-web/README.md

 ## Getting Started

+You need Python 2.x to build and run this demo.

 To get up and running, run `npm install` in your CLI in the project directory.

 Then run `yarn` and `yarn build`.